Hide

 For clinical advice, refer to the Australian Immunisation Handbook Influenza (flu) chapter.

-Free seasonal influenza vaccine is funded under the National Immunisation Program (NIP) for the following groups at higher risk of complications from influenza:
+In 2025, a free seasonal influenza vaccine is funded under the NIP for the following groups at higher risk of complications from influenza:

-Flu vaccinations help keep children safe and are free for children 6 months to under 5 years.
-A reminder to immunisation providers that it is never too late to get an influenza vaccination, since influenza can circulate in the community all year round.
-Influenza vaccination should be recommended for everyone 6 months and older.
+It is never too late to get an influenza vaccination, since influenza can circulate in the community all year round.
+Vaccination should be recommended for everyone 6 months and older.
 Children under nine years getting their influenza vaccination for the first time need two doses of vaccine, given one month apart.
 Influenza vaccination is recommended for pregnant women at any stage during pregnancy.

 Influenza resources